henrychess/pygame-chinese-checkers/custom_bots/README.md

 The coordinates and vectors are represented internally as `tuple(int, int)`.
 If you want to do calculations to the coordinates, use the following functions.
 They all return a `tuple(int, int)`.
-They are imported from `game_logic.helpers`.
+They are imported from `game_logic.helpers` (already done that in the template).

 | Function | Explanation |
 |----------|-------------|